Kids Klub's Story

 In 2000, Kids Klub started the Brown Bag Lunch Program.
 This program delivers free lunches to elementary and middle schools that have identified children coming to school without lunches.

 In 2008, Kids Klub opened their first multiage daycare for children ages 0 to 5 to help meet a growing need in our community.

 Kids Klub’s mandate from the very first day was to offer local families in the community a safe place for children to go where they would feel valued and cared for, a place where they could be active and have fun.
-Twenty Five years later, Kids Klub has proven to be an important part of every community it services and now cares for over 450 children each day with 70 qualified staff employed.
+Thirty years later, Kids Klub has proven to be an important part of every community it services and now cares for over 450 children each day with 70 qualified staff employed.